What is GIS

 Promotions in GIS

 The GIS industry is just like any other when it comes to promotions.
 There are steps you can take as a GIS certified employee to fast track yourself to promotion.
+The tech sector has rapid upward mobility.
+We see people become managers in just a few years with attractive GIS salaries.

 - Internships- allow you to gain experience on the job while marketing yourself to employers.
 The experience you gain will set you up for success in the future.
 An employee with more experience is a better candidate for promotion.

 - Networking- The pandemic has severely impacted the average persons ability to network.
-Services like LinkedIN allow you to connect with peers in your industry while remaining safe from COVID-19.
+Services like Linkedin allow you to connect with peers in your industry while remaining safe from COVID-19.
 Online networking is not most peoples first choice, but neither is a pandemic.
 The ability to create and maintain connections is a vital skill that can help you earn more promotions.
 Try using online services to expand your professional network.